-You may use anything you find here with your students.
+You may use anything you find here with your students or post the link to your website.
 Please do not publish it.

 The aphorism in the header, “The pleasure lies not in discovering the truth, but in searching for it,” is by Leo Tolstoy from Anna Karenina, Part 2 Chapter XIV